maxfindel/crypto-donations/README.md

 Crypto Donations
 ================

+**NOTICE: Well today June 6 2014 I got a beta invite to [Cryptiv.com](http://cryptiv.com/) and it blew my mind.
+They do everything I wanted to do and moar with their Chrome Extension.
+They even promoted it on reddit and got thousands of comments.
+Well done, I'm out :)**

 Crypto Donations is a *Chrome Extension* that enables you turn simple "code" (or syntax) into a donation button.
 This gives you the posibility to do micro-donations using crypto-currencies like Dogecoin in any blog or website.

 An example of the syntax would be: